idia640/presentations/week08/PITCHME.md

 Okay, so we're wired for conversation.
 What does this have to do with interaction design and why bother with the theory.

 Your understanding of language is largely unconscious, or at least largely automatic.
-You are highly competent -- expert -- at all of the things that Clark wrote about.
+You are highly competent and, in fact, an expert at using language.
 And when you talk, you don't need to think about how language works. *But when you are designing interactive media, your conscious understanding of communicative processes will help you communicate better.*

-An example where this really matters, but is still mostly done poorly: wrong user/password dialogues.
+An example where this really matters, but is still mostly done poorly: wrong user /password dialogues.
 While there are a few simple design patterns to draw upon, it's still very common to see this poorly implemented.
 Another example comes from broken links on the web.
 We are not computers... a 404 page is virtually meaningless to most users.
 No doubt you can think of other common examples!

 ---